Star schema vs. OBT: An analysis of which is better for your data warehouse

 - I used whatever the default configuration comes with a fresh warehouse

-For the star schema, I just kept these tables as-is (distributing the fact table by ss_item_key and distributing the dimension tables across all nodes.
-In redshift, I distribute this by ss_item_key as well.
+For the star schema, we kept the tables as-is (distributing the fact table by ss_item_key and distributing the dimension tables across all nodes.
+In Redshift, we distribute this by ss_item_key as well).

-For Snowflake, we exclude the initial run for the queries that serve the purpose of "warming the cache" by reading the data from S3 onto the SSD that snowflake uses for caching.
-So while the results of the query aren't being cached directly, we do want to assess snowflake under the circumstances where the data has been read off of S3.
+For Snowflake, we exclude the initial run for the queries that serve the purpose of "warming the cache" by reading the data from S3 onto the SSD that Snowflake uses for caching.
+While the results of the query aren't being cached directly, we do want to assess Snowflake under the circumstances where the data has been read off of S3.
 You can read more about Snowflake caching here.

-For the denormalized tables, I just do a simple join to bring everything together:
+For the denormalized tables, we do a simple join to bring everything together.

 All of the code to reproduce the analysis can be found in this repo.

-There are a few reasons why you might still want to consider using the star schema (or something like it):
+There are a few reasons you might want to consider using the star schema (or something like it):

 - The star schema promotes better ELT / ETL code conceptualization and organization.